artc95/Pyglot/README.md

 <h1>Pyglot</h1><br>
 Interactive Python web application using Flask and pywebio.
-Tests users (who are learning English) on when to use the definite article "the".
+Tests users (who are learning English) on when to use the definite article "the".<br>
+Input: Any English text.<br>
+Output: Input text with "the"s replaced by blanks, and corresponding questions on whether or not to use "the".<br>

 ***REFERENCES***